ulhaqi12/lepor/README.md

 # LEPOR: A Robust Evaluation Metric for Machine Translation with Augmented Factors
 This repo contains code for a machine translation evaluation metric named LEPOR.

-**Note: The code for LEPOR is not available in python yet.
-The plan is to implement all the variations on LEPOR and publish it as a package.
-There is also possibility of intigrating it to NLTK or other NLP libraries.**

 If you have any suggestions or want to contribute.
 Create an issue and generate a PR.